blue-button/implementation-guide/claims-draft.md

    </tr>
 </table>

-The follow is the XML representation:
+The following is the XML representation:

 {% highlight xml %}
    <payer>